henok321/knobel-manager-service/README.md

 #### Commit hooks

-To ensure a consistent code style and apply the linting rules to new code, we use [pre-commit](https://pre-commit.com/).
+To ensure a consistent code style, apply the linting rules to new code and run tests, we use [pre-commit](https://pre-commit.com/).
+Cod
 To install the commit hooks, run:

 ```shell